Pumpkin Chocolate Chip Cookies

 Variations and Customizations

-• Gluten-Free Version: Substitute all-purpose flour with a gluten-free 1:1 baking blend.
-Add ¼ teaspoon xanthan gum if not included in the mix for improved texture.
+• Gluten-Free Version: Substitute all-purpose flour with a 1:1 gluten-free baking blend (look for one with xanthan gum included).

-• White Chocolate and Cranberry: Swap semi-sweet chips for white chocolate and add dried cranberries for a festive holiday variation.
+• White Chocolate & Pecan: Swap semi-sweet chips for white chocolate and fold in toasted chopped pecans for a luxurious twist.

-• Oatmeal Pumpkin Chocolate Chip: Replace ½ cup of flour with old-fashioned oats for a heartier, chewier cookie reminiscent of oatmeal raisin—but with pumpkin and chocolate!
+• Oatmeal Pumpkin Chocolate Chip: Stir in ½ cup old-fashioned oats for added fiber and heartiness.

 Health Considerations and Nutritional Value